it985/my-stars/README.md

 *   [huiyadanli/PasteEx](https://github.com/huiyadanli/PasteEx) - :clipboard: Paste As File 把剪贴板的内容直接粘贴为文件

-*   [MicaForEveryone/MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) - A tool to enable backdrop effects on the title bars of Win32 apps on Windows 11
+*   [MicaForEveryone/MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) - Mica For Everyone is a tool to enable backdrop effects on the title bars of Win32 apps on Windows 11.

 *   [jie65535/GrasscutterCommandGenerator](https://github.com/jie65535/GrasscutterCommandGenerator) - Command Generator and Gacha Banner Editor